Towards Trusted and Intelligent Cyber-Physical Systems: A Security-by-Design Approach: Towards Trusted and Intelligent Cyber-Physical Systems

-The replication mode along with TI can serve as a training and testing platform to improve the stability, performance, and security of infrastructures while operating virtually in an isolated environment disjointed from live systems.
-Through DTs, attack scenarios can be simulated to analyze system behavior under attack.
-Collecting data over the course of such events can help to derive patterns to be formulated, tested, and transmitted to real-world systems.
-Moreover, DTs can aid security professionals by providing red-blue team exercises for cybersecurity training opportunities (i.e., offensive red team launch attacks to uncover system weaknesses while defensive blue team implements adequate solutions).
-Similarly, DTs in combination with cyber ranges (i.e., virtual environments that provide hands-on cyber skills and security posture testing) can be used to launch attacks against DTs from the cyber range for training and testing purposes~\cite{becue2018cyberfactory}.
+The simulation mode along with TI can serve as a training and testing platform to improve the security of the infrastructure.
+Through DTs, attack scenarios can be simulated to analyze the system behavior under attack.
+Collecting data during such events can help to derive patterns to be formulated, tested, and transmitted to real-world systems.
+Moreover, DTs can aid security professionals by providing red-blue team exercises for cybersecurity training opportunities~\cite{becue2018cyberfactory} (i.e., the offensive red team launch attacks to uncover system weaknesses while the defensive blue team implements adequate solutions).
+Together with TI, it can predict the possibility of attacks or system malfunctioning (i.e., risk assessment) to carry out what-if and cost-benefit analysis.
+To do so, ML algorithms such as K-means and autoencoders are ideal solutions for traffic inspection~\cite{groshev2021toward}.
+Based on the inputted parameters that are mapped to the training data, TI learns about the presence of an attack or abnormal situation, and hence generates S\&S rules.

-Despite various advantages of replication mode, the time-dependent {\it record and replay} of states may not create future scenarios.
-Furthermore, practically state replication accuracy depends on the trade-off between budget and fidelity~\cite{bitton2018deriving}.
-For real-time scenarios, ML predictive capability provided by TI supports DTs.
-To do so, TI access data from data sync.
-The reason for accessing data from this module is that it mirrors the sync states of both physical and virtual objects, hence can analyze the behavior of both spaces.
-Now, based on the inputted parameters that are mapped to the training data, TI learns about the presence of an attack or abnormal situations, and hence generates S\&S rules.
 These rules are then verified on the testing data.
+Thus, DT replication modes together with TI can gain insights into the root cause that leads the system to unexpected behavior.

 In the case of a known threat or attack, alerts are triggered to take further actions, such as executing S\&S rules to activate the corresponding mitigation strategies.
-In the case of an unknown threat or attack, TI may not be able to generate an alarm instantly.
+In the case of an advanced stealthy threat or attack, TI may not be able to generate an alarm instantly.
 Such prediction errors are caused due to model errors coupled with the bias in the data.
-Under such circumstances, depending on attack intensity, either the device or network log data can be analyzed to identify the root cause of attacks or switched-off the affected device or service.
-Later on, S\&S rules can be created or updated accordingly.
-While TI predicts existing and potential threats, data sync can also retrieve data from TI to figure out the reason for data inconsistencies.
+Under such circumstances, depending on attack intensity, either the device or network log data can be analyzed by using threat hunting to identify the root cause of attacks or switch off the affected device or service.